 3. When in doubt, use the family secret code

 Create a family secret code, and teach your child that they should not leave a location with anyone who does not know it.
 Make the code something you, your kids, and their caregivers won’t easily forget, and practice using the code regularly.

 Before you leave your child home alone, teach them basic home safety practices, starting with keeping the doors locked.
 Stress that they should never open your home’s door to someone they don’t recognize, and discuss which family and friends can be let into your home when you’re not there.

 Tip: If you have a monitored home security system, teach your child how to arm and disarm the system.
 You might also consider positioning a security camera at the front door so your child can see who is outside without opening the door.

 5. Trust your feelings

-Tip: Role-playing through various scenarios is a great way to help your child think about what to do should they feel uncomfortable.
+Tip: Role-playing through various scenarios is a great way to prepare kids for emergencies and help them think about what to do should they feel uncomfortable.